Top of page

 By choosing to major in physics at Wake Forest, you will enjoy small classes with ready access to faculty outside the classroom.
 The physics major is excellent preparation for engineers, and physics majors are highly sought by graduate programs in engineering.
 By postponing your more specialized training to graduate school, you can defer your choice of area of engineering until you are better prepared to make that decision.

 Three specific engineering programs typically require 2 to 3 additional courses.
 BIO 114 and BIO 214 for biomedical engineering, CHM 122 and CHM 223 for chemical engineering, and CSC 112, CSC 221, and MTH 117 for computer engineering.
 Students considering chemical engineering or computer engineering may wish to consider minoring in chemistry or computer science respectively.
-Students considering chemical engineering or computer engineering could also prepare for such programs by majoring in chemistry or computer science, but would lose the flexibility in engineering allowed by a physics degree.
+Students considering chemical engineering or computer engineering could also prepare for such programs by majoring in chemistry or computer science but would lose the flexibility in engineering allowed by a physics degree.

 The disadvantage of following this 4/2 approach (rather than going to an engineering school) is obvious: it will take you six years total before you can be a practicing engineer, rather than the four or five required for a traditional engineering program.